2012 United States presidential election in California

 The 2012 United States presidential election in California took place on November 6, 2012, as part of the 2012 United States presidential election in which all 50 states plus the District of Columbia participated.
 California voters chose 55 electors, the most out of any state, to represent them in the Electoral College via a popular vote pitting incumbent Democratic President Barack Obama and his running mate, Vice President Joe Biden, against Republican challenger and former Massachusetts Governor Mitt Romney and his running mate, Congressman Paul Ryan.

-Prior to the election, every major news network considered California to be a state Obama would win or as a safe blue state.
-According to Secretary of State Debra Bowen's website, the President won the popular vote with 60.24 percent, with Mitt Romney in second place at 37.12%, and Libertarian candidate Gary Johnson in third place at 1.10%.
+Prior to the election, every major news network considered California to be a state Obama would win or a safe blue state.
+According to Secretary of State Debra Bowen's website, the President won the popular vote with 60.24%, with Mitt Romney in second place at 37.12%, and Libertarian candidate Gary Johnson in third at 1.10%.
 The Democrats have won the state in every presidential election after Republican George H. W. Bush won the state in 1988.

-As of 2020, this is the most recent presidential election in which the nominee from the Republican Party won Orange County—a longtime, traditional bastion for the national GOP—and Nevada County.
-This is also the most recent election where California voted more Republican than New York, as of 2020.
-California voted 5.06% to the right of New York this election.
+As of the 2024 presidential election, this is the last presidential election in which the nominee from the Republican Party won Orange County—a longtime, traditional bastion for the national GOP—and Nevada County.
 With its 55 electoral votes, California was Obama's largest electoral prize in 2012.

-Primaries
+Primary elections

 Democratic primary

 The 2012 California Democratic presidential primary took place on June 5, 2012, as part of the 2012 Democratic Party presidential primaries.